ToxxyTheTrash/FuchsiaDarkness/README.md

 All Material Design icons used within the theme originate from https://github.com/google/material-design-icons

 ## Color Themes 🎨
-In case the default accent doesn't suit your needs, you can try out some color themes [here!](https://github.com/ToxxyTheTrash/FuchsiaDarknessAlpha/tree/master/color-themes)
+In case the default accent doesn't suit your needs, you can try out some color themes [here!](https://github.com/ToxxyTheTrash/FuchsiaDarknessAlpha/tree/master/color-themes) [unsupported for Replugged]

-## Theme Screenshots - WIP
+## Theme Screenshots - OUTDATED

 Chat with HorizontalServerList and some other plugins enabled:
 ![alt text](https://i.imgur.com/6zuBDhN.png)